bhoward/focsipedia/docs/logic/components.md

 <img src={useBaseUrl('img/HalfAdderSymbol.png')}
 alt="Symbol for a half adder" className="centered-figure" />

 It is called a half adder because, when you are adding multiple columns of bits, it only does half the work: it adds the two bits for a column, but it doesn't add in the carry from the next smaller column.
 A **full adder** takes three inputs: $a$ and $b$, plus the incoming carry, $c_\textit{\scriptsize in}$.
 The outputs are $s$, the sum that stays in the column, plus the outgoing carry to the next column, $c_\textit{\scriptsize out}$.
-We may build a full adder out of two half adders by first adding $a$ to $b$, then adding $c_\textit{\scriptsize in}$; since the highest total in a full adder is three (11), we will never have a carry out of more than one of the half adders, so the resulting $c_\textit{\scriptsize out}$ is just the \textsc{or} of the two half adder carries.
+We may build a full adder out of two half adders by first adding $a$ to $b$, then adding $c_\textit{\scriptsize in}$; since the highest total in a full adder is three (11), we will never have a carry out of more than one of the half adders, so the resulting $c_\textit{\scriptsize out}$ is just the OR of the two half adder carries.
 Here is the circuit with its block symbol and its truth table:

 <img src={useBaseUrl('img/FullAdder.png')}
 alt="Circuit diagram for a full adder" className="centered-figure" />